-Secondly, his existing tiller was quite knocked about and lacking an extension.
+Secondly, their existing tiller was quite knocked about and lacking an extension.
 So the programme was to make a curved extension and totally refinished in a spray marine varnish to the tiler and new extension.
 The first three pictures show the completed unit, and the last three show the original condition of the tiller.

 The tiller had a made up block to take the Auto helm arm, very much over width, bolted with exposed heads and nuts and generally poor work.
 The finish was a thin, flaking coat of brush varnish, and consequently water had got behind it and stained the Iroko.

 First I cut off the existing tiller autohelm block and replaced it with one in the same Iroko, then totally scraped off the varnish ready for respraying.
-Now to the new work, the making of a curved tiller, with swivel nickel head and at Robin’s request, a ‘handle grip end’.
+Now to the new work, the making of a curved tiller, with swivel nickel head and at The customers request, a ‘handle grip end’.